-OCF provides a matching service for the donor, who makes a large annual donation and receives suggestions from OCF about charities that need funding, in line with her stated interests.
+OCF provides a matching service for Jane, who makes an annual donation and receives suggestions from OCF about charities that need funding, in line with her stated interests.
 As a result, she has funded many charities that she had never heard of before she started working with the community foundation, including those helping refugees but also many other groups with a focus on mental health.

 Like all charities, Asylum Welcome struggles to fund its running costs – for example its annual rent of £33k per year.
 The unrestricted infrastructure grant we were able to make will provide incredibly valuable support towards this, enabling them to continue their work.
 In particular, the charity is supporting the first 20 Syrian families to arrive in Oxfordshire, with homes being found for them in Oxford city, Abingdon and Witney.
 Asylum Welcome have also hosted meetings of the Sudanese community in their offices; on their own initiative, these individuals collected food and copies of the Koran from the mosque and other places and took them to Campsfield to support vulnerable people.
 Asylum Welcome has recently premiered a film about the challenges facing asylum seekers and refugees as they arrive in Oxford, which can be viewed here.